Betrothal of Jesus: Surprising New Perspective

 Then Joseph, her husband, being a just man and not willing to make her a public example, was minded to put her away privately.
 (Mathew 1:19)

 The betrothal agreement was formalized between the bride’s father and the groom’s father.
 Then, the groom would knock on the bride’s door.
-If the bride accepted the proposal, she would open the door, and the couple would share bread and wine to signify their commitment to each other.
+If the bride accepted the proposal, she would open the door.
+The couple would then share bread and wine.
+This signified their commitment to each other.

 This makes me think of communion when we commit ourselves to Christ with bread and wine.

-Behold, I stand at the door and knock: if any man hears my voice and opens the door, I will come into him and will sup with him, and he with me.
+Behold, I stand at the door and knock.
+If any man hears my voice and opens the door, I will come into him.
+I will sup with him, and he with me.
 (Rev 3:20)

 Ketubah (The Contract)

 The ketubah was a legal document signed by both the bride and bridegroom.
 It also required two witnesses.
-One copy was given to the bride’s family, one copy was given to the magistrate, and a third copy was given to the bride.
+The bride’s family received one copy.
+Another copy was given to the magistrate.
+A third copy was given to the bride.

 The ketubah outlined the groom’s duties, typically including providing food, clothing, and shelter for his bride.
-It also specified his pledge to ransom his bride in the event of her capture by an enemy.
+It also specified his pledge to ransom his bride if she were captured by an enemy.
 The bride, in turn, committed to be loyal and faithful to her Bridegroom.

 Marriage was very important in ancient Israel.
 It was so significant that the terms of the betrothal were written in detail.
 The contract (ketubah) was usually written inside a Jerusalem window, surrounded by beautiful artwork.
 It was often framed and kept in the home, sometimes becoming a family heirloom.